[ADP-403] Problem Type Design

 Core Principles

-- URI Reference: MUST be a human-readable URI reference.
+- MUST be a human-readable URI reference.

 TIP